You’re sick, injured, traveling, burned out, or life just got in the way. You haven’t run in a week. Or two. Or a month.

 Bone density changes over months and years.
 A few weeks off doesn’t undo years of weight-bearing exercise.

 Tendon and ligament remodeling persists for weeks to months after training stops.
-Your connective tissues don’t soften as fast as your cardiovascular system deconditioning.
+Your connective tissues don’t soften as fast as your cardiovascular fitness fades.

 Motor patterns and running economy are partially retained.
 You might be slower and less fit after a break, but you won’t have forgotten how to run efficiently.
 The neural pathways remain.